 What is the Sustainability Internship in South Africa all about?

-- Make an impact while connecting with local friends.
+- Make an impact while connecting with local industry drivers

-This Sustainability Internship gives interns a chance to make an impact in South Africa by working with a local organization promoting local sustainable issues.
-Your role and tasks will depend on your areas of studies and interests, but you can be assured you will contribute to the overall mission of your host organization.
-Each host organization provide interns the opportunity to learn about sustainable development and contribute to making a difference in the environment and economic structure of South Africa.
+This Clean Energy Internship gives interns a chance to make an impact in South Africa by working with a local organization analyzing renewable and clean energy issues.
+Your role and tasks will depend on your areas of study and interests, but you can be assured you will contribute to the overall mission of your host organization.
+Your host organization provides the opportunity to learn about clean energy development and contribute to making a difference in the environment and economic structure of South Africa.

-What skills do I need to be a Sustainability Intern in South Africa?
+What skills do I need to be a Clean Energy Intern in South Africa?

 In order to be accepted as an intern, you will be asked to go through an interview process to determine your eligibility.
-Flexibility, willingness to learn, dedication, patience and passion for the matter are essential.
-Interns should more specifically be interested in issues around sociology, conservation, environment, anthropology, community and urban studies, ecology and education.
+Flexibility, willingness to learn, dedication, patience, and passion for the matter is essential.
+Interns should more specifically be interested in issues around renewable energy, energy consulting, energy strategies, and analysis.

 WHY JOIN THE PROJECT